 Jan 2006 to Dec 2007: Consultant – Program Manager

-Program Managed engineering of Content Delivery Management software products for Mobile Telecoms.
-9 month core Product delivery was completed on schedule with no critical defects by 41 staff in 10 teams UK & US using Scrum based Agile Project Management.
-Trained Program Manager for follow-on projects.
+Program Managed engineering of Content Delivery Management software for delivering products (e.g. ringtones, wallpapers, games) for M-Commerce retail over-the-air to mobile phones.
+9 month core Product delivery was completed on schedule with no critical defects by 41 staff in 10 UK & USA teams using Scrum based Agile Project Management.
+Trained the Program Manager for follow-on projects.

 2003 – 2005 Infoterra Ltd Farnborough, Hampshire